Did I mention money supply?

 Today’s announcement – pending the completion of the final Twist remnants – clears the way for the consolidation to break.

 Party on Garth.
-Deflationists not invited.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas or the free eLetter for an introduction to our work.
+Deflationists not invited.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade